SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     type --> array-type | function-type | type-identifier | tuple-type | optional-type | protocol-composition-type | metatype-type

-..
-NOTE: Removed "annotated-type" as a syntactic category,
-    because having it would allow productions that contain redundancy;
-    for example, it would allow "attribute-sequence attribute-sequence function-type".
-    Instead, we can simply replace it by its definition ("attribute-sequence-OPT type").

 Type Annotation
 ---------------

-A type annotation is used to explicitly specify the type of a variable or expression.
+A type annotation explicitly specifies the type of a variable or expression.
 Type annotations begin with a colon (``:``) and end with a type, as the following examples show::